Speech and Hearing Clinic

 Adolescent Social Skills Group serves adolescents with developmental disabilities to address speech, language and social communication skills through evidence based techniques provided during thematic based funtional activities.
 This program runs weekly for 50 minutes during the Fall and Spring semesters.

-Camp HILS (Hearing Impairment Language and Speech)
+Camp HILS (Hearing Intensive Language and Speech; children and adolescents)

 Cognitive Wellness/Parkinson's Group